-This was one of the buzzwords of 2017, and seems like it will be prevalent during 2018 as well.
-While courts and social media giants are struggling to find a definitive answer to the question of what should be done about it on global scale, the tools to monitor blatant racism, sexism and other types of discriminatory content are already there.
-While the question of relationship between free speech and hate speech is a complex one and yet largely undecided, most would agree with us that the brand’s ad-spend should not go into promoting this type of content.
+This was one of the buzzwords of 2017 and seems like it will be prevalent during 2018 as well.
+While courts and social media giants are struggling to find a definitive answer to the question of what should be done about it on a global scale, the tools to monitor blatant racism, sexism and other types of discriminatory content are already there.
+While the question of the relationship between free speech and hate speech is a complex one and yet largely undecided, most would agree with us that the brand’s ad spend should not go into promoting this type of content.

 Scrolling through the wastelands of spam chains makes most users quickly click away, whereas discriminating and hateful language alienates potential customers and existing community members.

 The reality is that all pages receive this type of content, the important matter is how it is dealt with, and if it is dealt with at all.

 However, while removing the above types of content goes a long way to nurture and encourage meaningful experiences and engagement online, there are other types of content that in itself, might not be offensive, but can still harm your brand.

 We have written before about the reputation damage that harmful comments can cause to your ads, and we know the content described above covers only some of the different issues brands encounter on social media.
-The other part of the damaging content are the comments that we call contextually harmful.
+The other part of the damaging content is the comments that we call contextually harmful.

-Imagine that you run a family friendly brand, or a specific product.
+Imagine that you run a family-friendly brand or a specific product.
 Maybe a video game, an industry struggling with notoriously toxic communities, or a children’s clothing brand.
 You might want to be stricter and enforce clean language policies suitable for little eyes.
-This means that suddenly profanity becomes harmful for your page.
+This means that suddenly profanity becomes harmful to your page.

 Perhaps you are offering a media service online, with area-locked services.
 This means that now the harmful content you should be screening for includes messages giving other users tips related to account misuse and piracy.